-Among the results of this phase of the German Revolution I may enumerate the following: ----
+Among the results of this phase of the German Revolution I may enumerate the following: -- trustee is the whole people itself.

-(1) Since that time there is only one trustee of supreme power among the German people and that trustee is the whole people iself.
+(1) Since that time there is only one trustee of supreme power among the German people and that

-(2) The will of the people finds its expression in the Party, which is the political organisation of the people.

-(3) Therefore there is only one legislative body.

-(4) There is only one executive authority.
+- (2) The will of the people finds its expression in the Party, which is the political organization of the people. - (3) Therefore there is only one legislative body. - (4) There is only one executive authority.

-Anyone who compares this state of affairs with the condition of Germany before January 1933 will realize what a tremendous transformation is indicated by these few short statements.
+Anybody who compares this state of affairs with the condition of Germany before January 1933 will realize what a tremendous transformation is indicated by these few short statements.